-In the event a student does withdraw or is dismissed from a program, the College is required to report this to the appropriate student assistance office and is required to refund tuition fees in accordance with the stated refund policy.
+In the event a student does withdraw or is dismissed from a program the College is required to report this to the appropriate student assistance office and required to refund tuition fees in accordance with the stated refund policy.
 In the event there is a student tuition refund, the refund is applied to outstanding student loans with student loans authorities.

-All tuition and other fees must be paid in full prior to the academic end date specified on the Enrollment Contract, and per the agreed upon payment schedule with the College.
+All tuition and other fees must be paid in full prior to the academic end date specified on the Enrollment Contract.

 Students who do not pay fees as agreed or do not make satisfactory arrangement to pay tuition and other charges will be suspended or dismissed from the College.
-The College has the right to withhold credential and/or transcript until all financial obligations to the College have been met.